Mood Swings link to Menopause

-Women all experience menopause and its symptoms differently, though a few nearly universal symptoms of mood swings.
-Symptoms of mood swings include:
+Women will experience menopause and its symptoms differently, including mood swings.
+However, some of the most common characteristics of mood swings include:

 • Frequent mood changes